The tale is etched in automotive folklore, but how well do we really know the Lancia Gamma ?

 UK weekly, Motor tested a Gamma Coupé against its rivals in 1979.
 Motor, traditionally the most critical of the UK weeklies, found much to admire in the Gamma, lauding the car’s road behaviour and handling finesse: “It is the way the Gamma combines stability and grip with sheer finesse that gives it the edge.
 Its steering is sharp and quick, has enough weight… and suffers little from tugging of the wheel when the car is powered out of a tight corner.
 It’s perfectly complimented by the behaviour of the chassis, which is agile without being twitchy and sure-footed without being ponderous.”
 But despite the warm praise, the Gamma’s honeymoon would prove breathtakingly short.

 From a stylistic perspective at least, 1976 was a good time to introduce an unorthodox-looking luxury saloon, the market being for a time disposed towards difference.
-Two years previously, Citroen had introduced the futuristic CX saloon and Rover were set to début the similarly forward-looking SD-1.
+Two years previously, Citroen had introduced the futuristic CX saloon and British Leyland were set to début the similarly forward-looking Rover SD-1.
 All three offered a divergence from the classic three volume silhouette and buyers seemed prepared to accept this.

 All three could trace their stylistic lineage to a single highly influential Pininfarina design concept, and with customers embracing the new, the Gamma should have been well placed to pick up sales.
 Journalists lauded the car, the public found it striking to look at, and it had one of the most respected names in the business.
 Yet the Gamma crashed messily to earth.